JeyDotC/JustJs/README.md

 > Since **1.0.1**

 Some attributes can accept objects as parameters and will set the "inner" properties of such attributes from the given object values.
 So far, there are just two compound properties: **style** and **data**.
-Let's each one.
+Let's see each one.

 ### Style Attribute